codio/site/source/docs/git/intro.html.markdown

 Our Git support, however, is pretty comprehensive.
 We already support all the commonly used commands and we are adding new ones all the time.
 If you want us to add more commands or parameters for existing commands, just [contact us](/docs) and we'll get them added.

-All supported Git commands are listed in the [Supported Commands](/docs/git/supported) sectio and we also indicate which commands are next up for inclusion in the [Coming Soon](/docs/git/coming) section.
+All supported Git commands are listed in the [Supported Commands](/docs/git/supported) section and we also indicate which commands are next up for inclusion in the [Coming Soon](/docs/git/coming) section.

 ##Unstaged changes are **not** carried over when you switch branch
 On a local development machine, when you switch branch, any unstaged changes will automatically appear in your new branch.
 Codio does not do this and you will receive a warning to that effect if there are any unstaged changes.